 If you have the Flash plug-in installed on your computer, you can protect yourself in one of two ways:

-- Disable it.
 There are ways to disable Flash (or at least, have a popup ask your permission before playing a video) on all of your web browsers.
-This is not a permanent step, and can be undone at any time simply by re-enabling Flash content on your computer.
+This is not a permanent step, and it can be undone at any time simply by re-enabling Flash content on your computer.